thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 git commit -m 'Add an Express HTTP server'
 ```

-Right now, your HTTP server handles every HTTP request the same way, regardless of the request's method or path.
-It would be much more useful if your HTTP server could send back different HTTP responses based on the information inside the HTTP requests.
+Right now, your Express server handles every request the same way, regardless of the request's method or path.
+It would be much more useful if your server could send back different responses based on the information inside the requests.

 Let's fix that by refactoring the `serverExpress.js` file with the following code.